jeremy-rifkin/cpptrace/README.md

 | `filtered_frame_placeholders` | Whether to still print filtered frames as just `#n (filtered)` | `true`                                                                   |
 | `filter`                      | A predicate to filter frames with                              | None                                                                     |

-The `automatic` color mode only works for a stream that may be attached to a terminal, e.g. `cout` or `stdout`, `formatter::format` and `formatter::print` methods have overloads taking a color parameter.
+The `automatic` color mode attempts to detect if a stream that may be attached to a terminal.
+As such, it will not use colors for the `formatter::format` method and it may not be able to detect if some ostreams correspond to terminals or not.
+For this reason, `formatter::format` and `formatter::print` methods have overloads taking a color parameter.
 This color parameter will override configured color mode.

 Recommended practice with formatters: It's generally preferable to create formatters objects that are long-lived rather than to create them on the fly every time a trace needs to be formatted.